-To be admitted on individual approval a student must: (1) Be at least 18 years of age; (2) Take the approved alternative test; (3) Meet with a TVCC counselor regarding educational goals; (4) Submit individual approval form with a TVCC counselor's signature.
+To be admitted on individual approval a student must: (1) Be at least 18 years of age; (2) Take COMPASS THEA, ASSET, AccuPlacer or THEA Q-T. (Must have COMPASS scores to qualify for financial aid). (see Ability to Benefit); (3) Meet with a TVCC counselor regarding educational goals; (4) Submit individual approval form with a TVCC counselor's signature.